Basic Memory MCP server

 Stats

-Basic Memory is an MCP server that enables persistent knowledge through natural conversations with LLMs like Claude.
-It stores information in simple Markdown files on your computer, allowing AI assistants to read and write to your local knowledge base while maintaining context between conversations.
+Basic Memory is an MCP (Model Context Protocol) server that allows you to build persistent knowledge through natural conversations with LLMs like Claude.
+It stores information as Markdown files on your computer, creating a personal knowledge base that both humans and AI can read and write to.

 Installation